JorjaFox/website/content/_posts-old-blog/2009-11-01-monthly-roundup-october.md

 <img src="//static.jorjafox.net/wordpress/2009/10/october-roundup-100x100.jpg" alt="october-roundup" title="october-roundup" width="100" height="100" class="alignleft size-thumbnail wp-image-2090" /> October was Breast Cancer Awareness Month.
 JFO supports the <a href="http://ww5.komen.org/">Susan G. Komen for the Cure Foundation</a> and I ask that all of you to everything you can to increase your chances for survival.
 Regular breast self-exams and, if you're higher risk, mammograms.
 Because of that, JFO's been sporting a page-curl all month to remind you to check yourself and (if you can) donate.
 A lot of companies are passing along funds if you buy their products (like Yoplait and Caribou Coffee) so if you can't outright donate, try to buy something that contributes for you.

-<strong>CSI</strong>
+**CSI**
-We all heard the news halfway through the month (and if you didn't, you REALLY need to visit here more often!).  <a href="https://jorjafox.net/2009/10/14/sara-sidles-in-semi-permanently/">Jorja's sticking on CSI <strong>indefinitely</strong></a>.
+We all heard the news halfway through the month (and if you didn't, you REALLY need to visit here more often!).  <a href="https://jorjafox.net/2009/10/14/sara-sidles-in-semi-permanently/">Jorja's sticking on CSI **indefinitely**</a>.
 For those of you too lazy to Google (or crack open a dictionary), that means "until you hear otherwise."

 Jorja was on the following CSI episodes this month:
 <ul>